brettmillerb/brettmillerb.github.io/_posts/2022/03/2022-03-15-azure-functions-route-prefix.md

 ```

-This allows you greater control over the URI for your function and makes it more discoverable and descriptive.
+This allows you greater control over the URI for your function and makes it more descriptive.

 If I start a local debug of a basic HTTP function you can see the changes you have made to the route prefix and function route: